benhollander/SocialCardClash/replit.md

 ## Overview

-Party Cards is a real-time multiplayer party game where players race to complete card challenges.
-The application features a modern web stack with React frontend, Express backend, and PostgreSQL database.
-Players can create or join rooms, participate in real-time gameplay, and compete to finish their card deck first.
+Party Cards is a real-time multiplayer party game where players in the same room match action cards and perform physical activities together.
+The application features a modern web stack with React frontend, Express backend, and in-memory storage.
+Players get identical randomized decks of 25 cards, yell out their current card to find matches, perform actions together, and compete to finish their deck first.

 ## User Preferences